cncd/cncd/content/spec/ir.md

 ### The `dns` attribute

 Sets the IP addresses added as server lines to the container's `/etc/resolv.conf` file.
+This value is of type `string[]` and is optional.

 ```json
 [